oracle-quickstart/oci-ai-blueprints/docs/whisper_transcription/README.md

 ## Final Notes

 - Whisper model is GPU-cached per thread for performance.
+- For more information about this project please review the docs/[Whisper_Architecture.pdf](Whisper_Architecture.pdf)
+- Please check out the examples folder for more tests.
 - Diarization runs globally, not chunk-by-chunk.
 - Denoising is optional but improves quality on noisy files.